-Androgen receptor activation is regulated by the binding of androgens.
-AR activity can be decreased by either a lack of steroid ligands (testosterone, DHT) or the presence of antagonist compounds.12
+The AR is a nuclear transcription factor with canonical AR activation regulated by the binding of the androgens such as testosterone or dihydrotestosterone (DHT).
+Thus, AR activity can be decreased by reduced levels of steroidal ligands (testosterone, DHT) or the presence of compounds interfering with ligand binding to the receptor (Davey & Grossmann, 2016; Gao et al., 2005).